dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    It was then Great Britain and America against France singly, for Spain did not join till near the end of the war.
-The great number of troops which the American colonies then raised and paid themselves were sufficient to turn the scale, if all other parts had been equal.
-France had not at that time attended to naval affairs so much as she has done since; arid the capture of French sailors before any declaration of war was made, which, however it may be justified upon policy, will always be ranked among the clandestine arts of war, assured a certain, but unfair advantage against her, because it was like a man administering a disabling dose over night to the person whom he intends to challenge in the morning.
+The great number of troops which the American Colonies then raised and paid themselves, were sufficient to turn the scale, if all other parts had been equal.
+France had not at that time attended to Naval Affairs so much as she has done since, and the capture of French sailors before any declaration of war was made, which however it may be justified upon policy, will always be ranked among the clandestine arts of war, assured a certain, but unfair advantage against her, because it was like a man administering a disabling dose over-night to the person whom he intends to challenge in the morning.

-   THE AUTHOR

-   PROSPECTS ON THE RUBICON
+   PROSPECTS ON THE RUBICON, &c.

-   RIGHT by chance and wrong by system are things so frequently seen in the political world, that it becomes a proof of prudence neither to censure nor applaud too soon.
+   RIGHT by chance and wrong by system, are things so frequently seen in the political world, that it becomes a proof of prudence neither to censure nor applaud too soon.